kristoph8303/Resolve-Engine/README.md

 # Showdown Engine

-A deterministic duel resolution system built on a symmetric 3-layer decision model.
+A deterministic resolution system built on a symmetric 3-layer decision model.

 ## Core Model